Ayahuasca Experiences: What It’s Really Like to Drink Yagé in Colombia

-Every person who drinks ayahuasca — or yagé, as it is called in Colombia — walks a path that is at once deeply personal and universally human.
-The medicine doesn’t hand out miracles; it opens doors.
-What you find behind them depends on the courage to look, the humility to listen, and the willingness to take responsibility.
-At Camino al Sol, we have witnessed thousands of such journeys — each unique, yet marked by common threads of healing, renewal, and clarity.
+Every person who drinks ayahuasca, or yagé, as it is called in Colombia, walks a path that is deeply personal and unmistakably human.
+The medicine does not hand out miracles; it opens doors.
+What you find behind them depends on preparation, humility, and the willingness to take responsibility.

 Begin your own ayahuasca retreat in Colombia and step into this living tradition with safety, respect, and guidance.